Teaching Spanish the DVFriends Way

-Now imagine how that experience would have been different if starting on day one, the entire class spoke in the language 100% of the time, but that the interactions were engaging and everyone understood every word.
+Now imagine how that experience would have been different if starting on day one, the entire class spoke in the language 100% of the time, but the interactions were engaging and everyone understood every word.
 The words used in the stories and conversations were limited to the words that the students already knew and throughout the year this vocabulary grew and developed as the students acquired the language naturally rather than memorizing words and grammar.

 Research supports vocabulary acquisition as the key to learning a foreign language and the TCI approach increases the auditory processing speed of aural comprehension.
 Before a student can produce vocabulary – which means actually using it appropriately in context – the student needs to hear those words in context 175 times.
 That means they have to hear the language a lot more than traditional grammar-based approaches allow before they can be expected to produce using that vocabulary in any meaningful way beyond memorizing and repeating a specific question and answer sequence.

-According to Allison and Katya, the fundamental difference between the traditional methods and TCI is the difference between learning and acquiring the language.
+The fundamental difference between the traditional methods and TCI is the difference between learning and acquiring the language.
 Memorizing vocabulary and studying grammar rules the traditional way dissects the language in order to learn it.
 The approach is rigid – focusing on details of the structure of the language – and answers are right or wrong based on the specific concept being studied.